 Before the show drive through the Wisconsin country side to the American Club Resort in nearby Kohler for lunch at the classic Horse and Plow Restaurant.
 (Warm up with their beer cheese soup!
 It’s delicious!)
 After lunch, explore the exhibits at the Kohler Arts Center in Sheboygan or join in on one of the signature classes, ranging from family-friendly to grownups only.

 If you’re looking to explore downtown Sheboygan, we suggest following your nose!
 Find the fragrant Olivü for an afternoon of personalizing your own natural, homemade lotions, soaps and beauty products.

 For dinner before your show, we suggest that you take a trip to Il Ritrovo.
-Grab a slice of authentic pizza made from a natural ingredients and a wood fired oven.
+Grab a slice of authentic pizza made from all natural ingredients and a wood fired oven.
 Between the art, food and scenery, you’re guaranteed a standing ovation after a day of exploration in the Sheboygan area.